MysticalDragon98/proxies/README.md

 RecursiveProxies are similar to ElasticProxies, but their properties can be accessed with unlimited depth:

-Only apply and new functions are allowed, setter and getters are not allowed because all children properties of recursive proxies are also recursive proxies by itself.
+Only apply and new functions are allowed, setter and getters are not because all children properties of recursive proxies are also recursive proxies by itself.

 ```ts
 import { ElasticProxy } from "@mysticaldragon/proxies";